nikolastas/MarketApp/README.md

 # Frontend - App
 This is an app to give my backend a form .
 To do that a flutter is used .
 You could see some of the basic utilities above:...

+# Donwload the app

+You can find the  file to download here.

+Propably you have to accept unkown sources to install it to your android phone.

+After installation you should see this icon to your phone.

+Opening the app you should be able to see this.

+Please make a account and fill in a 1 to 10 characters as your group-name.
+After successfully signing up you are able to see the app.

+If you want to see your groupname again got to the profile app.

+If you want to contact me for anything you are to do so in the support.

+All the other tabs are pretty easy to find on your own.

 <p><Strong><bold> This readme will be updated often.
 I will try to solve every issue.  <bold/><Strong/> <p/>